-Simplified Employee Pension (SEP) Adoption Agreement
+Simplified Employee Pension (SEP) Adoption Agreement Individual Retirement Arrangement (IRA) Application

-6700 Via Austi Parkway, Suite 301 Las Vegas, NV 89119 PTC IRA Account Number Where e did you hear about Preferred Trust Company?
-SECTION 1 Employer Information Adopting Employer Name Street Address City State Zip Code Phone Adopting Employer Federal Tax ID# secтion 2 Effective Dates Effective or Initial Adoption Date of SEP Plan Amendment & Restatement Date of Existing SEP Plan section 3 Eligibility Requirements (5305-SEP Articl e I and II) SERVICE REQUIREMENTS An employee will be eligible to become a Participant in the SEP Plan a (not to exceed 3 years) of the immediately preceding five years. after having performed service for the Employer during at least AGE REQUIREMENTS An employee will be eligible to become a Participant in the SEP Plan after attaining age (not to exceed 21 years of age).
+TRUST - Las Vegas, NV 89119 PTC IRA Account Number Where did you hear about Preferred Trust Company?
+SECTION 1 Employer Information Adopting Employer Name Street Address City State Zip Code Phone Adopting Employer Federal Tax ID# SECTION 2 Effective Dates Effective or Initial Adoption Date of SEP Plan Amendment & Restatement Date of Existing SEP Plan SECTION 3 Eligibility Requirements (5305-SEP Article e I and II) ERVICE REQUIREMENTS An employee will be eligible to become a Participant in the SEP Plan a not to exceed 3 years) of the immediately preceding five years. fter having performed service for the Employer during at least AGE REQUIREMENTS An employee will be eligible to become a Participant in the SEP Plan after attaining age (not to exceed 21 years of age).
 PLAN REQUIREMENTS This SEP Plan includes the following: This SEP Plan does not include the following: Employees covered under a collective bargaining agreement.
 Employees covered under a collective bargaining agreement.
-Non-resident aliens ○ Non-resident aliens Employees whose total compensation during the year is less than \$550 Employees whose total compensation during the year is less than \$550 based only on the first \$330,000 of employee compensation, the same ole employee will comply with Form 5305-SEP (last version is December 2004) contribution ne percentage of compensation for every employee, limited annually to the smaller of yee's IRA trustee, custodian, or insurance company (for annuity contract).
-Subject to IRS Select the contribution formula: ○ Discretionary Formula (For each SEP Plan year the Employer w vill contribute an amount to be determined from year to year.)
+Non-resident aliens ○ Non-resident aliens $\ensuremath{\text{C}}$ Employees whose total compensation during the year is less than \$550 Employees whose total compensation during the year is less than \$550 le employee will comply with Form 5305-SEP (last version is December 2004) contributio

+\$66,000\ or 25% of employee's compensation, and paid to the employee's IRA trustee, custodian, or insurance company (for annuity contract). \ Subject to IRS annual cost-of-living adjustments.

+Select the contribution formula:

-% of the Employer's portion that are in excess of \$
+( Discretionary Formula (For each SEP Plan year the Employer will contribute an amount to be determined from year to year.)
+Fixed Percentage of Profits Formula % of the Employer's portion that are in excess of \$